-I’m a 21-year-old author, avid reader, and a habitual chatterbox.
-In 2007, I was 16 when I published my first YA sci-fi novel, November Snow.
+I’m a 22-year-old author, avid reader, and a habitual chatterbox.
+In 2007, I was 16 when I published my first YA dystopian novel, November Snow.
 In 2012, I was featured in a poetry collection, and in 2013, I signed The Timely Death Trilogy with AEC Stellar Publishing, Inc. After releasing the first installment, my young-adult, paranormal romance, Minutes Before Sunset, became Goodreads Book of the Month.
 My life changed.
 Since then, my first short story, Sean’s Bullet, was also published in an anthology, and my poem was featured in a Norwegian magazine.
 My latest novel, Seconds Before Sunrise, released, and AEC Stellar Publishing released my latest novel, Take Me Tomorrow, on July 17, 2014.
 The final installment of my trilogy, Death Before Daylight, is slated for release in January of 2015.
 Writing is what I do, and I love it more and more everyday.

 For all you fellow Casablanca, Key Largo, Sabrina, etc. fans:

 Of all the blogs in all the sites in all the internet, you read into mine.